Lugbara language

 Lugbara, or Lugbarati, is the language of the Lugbara people.
 It is spoken in the West Nile region in northwestern Uganda, as well as the Democratic Republic of the Congo's Orientale Province with a little extension to the South Sudan as the Zande or Azande people.

 Classification and dialects

-The Aringa language, also known as Low Lugbara, is closely related, and sometimes considered a dialect of Lugbara.
-In fact, among the Lugbara of Uganda, it is one of the five clans (Ayivu clan, Vurra clan, Terego clan, Maracha clan, and Aringa clan).
+The Aringa language, also known as Low Lugbara, is closely related, and considered a dialect of Lugbara, although the 1996 constitution of Uganda considers it as a different tribe from Lugbara.
+In fact, among the Lugbara of Uganda, it is one of the five clans (Ayivu, Vurra, Terego, Maracha and Aringa).
 Some scholars classify the Lugbara language itself as a dialect of the Maʼdi language, though this is not generally accepted.
 An SIL survey report concluded that the Okollo, Ogoko, and Rigbo dialects, called "Southern Maʼdi", should be classified as dialects of Lugbara.